SimonHansul/DEBBase.jl/manuscript/manuscript.md

 DEBBase.jl is designed to be lean and modular.
-That means, instead of providing as much functionality as possible in a single package, DEBBase.jl only provides the definition of a base model, default parameters and simulators for the base model.
+That means, instead of providing as much functionality as possible in a single package, DEBBase.jl only provides the definition of a base model, default parameters and DEBBase.simulators for the base model.
 Simulations are either be executed by passing the model on to an ODE solver, or by passing them on to an individual-based simulation framework.
 This is a novel feature of DEBBase.jl compared to existing DEB-TKTD model implementations, since those focus either on simulating individual life-history (e.g. DEBtool, BYOM) or on simulating population dynamics (e.g. the Netlogo implementation by Martin et al. (2013)). <br>

 Parameter estimation is outsourced to the separate DEBABC.jl, but other Julia packages could be used to perform parameter estimation (e.g. Optim.jl).
 Vice versa, DEBABC.jl can also be used to perform parameter estimation for models which are not part of DEBBase.jl.